Xion/callee/docs/guide/usage.rst

 All matchers can be combined this way, including any :doc:`custom ones <custom-matchers>` that you write yourself.

 ..
-TODO(xion): mention the existence of And, Or, Not classes
+TODO: mention the existence of And, Or, Not classes

 Next steps